iProgramMC/Boron/readme.md

 # The Boron Operating System

-#### EXPERIMENTAL EXPERIMENTAL EXPERIMENTAL EXPERIMENTAL EXPERIMENTAL

 Boron is a 64-bit operating system designed with SMP in mind.
-It borrows heavily from Windows NT but does not aim to be a total clone.
+It borrows heavily from Windows NT, but does not aim to be a total clone.

 Note!
 Boron is currently not even in a minimally usable state.
 Don't expect it to do anything.